splunk/public-o11y-docs/alerts-detectors-notifications/autodetect/autodetect-list.rst

 Oracle
 ---------------------------------------------------
-Oracle database - Session utilization expected to reach limit
+Oracle - Session utilization expected to reach the limit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - Description: Alerts when Oracle session utilization is above its designated threshold.
 - Signalflow function: See the function in the :new-page:`SignalFlow library <https://github.com/signalfx/signalflow-library/blob/master/library/signalfx/detectors/autodetect/infra/db/oracle.flow#L5>` repository on GitHub.